 Sequence

-After Instantiation of the ExpectedEquipment object, the related Profile objects shall be instantiated first (if any) and the related LogicalTerminationPoint objects second.
+After Instantiation of the ExpectedEquipment object, the related Connector objects shall be automatically instantiated first, the related Profile objects (if any) second, and the related LogicalTerminationPoint objects third.

-After instantiation of the LogicalTerminationPoint, the association towards the Equipment object shall be configured first and potential associations towards Profile objects second (if any).
+After instantiation of the LogicalTerminationPoint, the association towards the Connector object (if required) shall be automatically configured first, the association to the Equipment object second and potential associations towards Profile objects third (if any).

-After all objects of some layer have been instantiated and associated, all Holder, Equipment and ActualEquipment objects of the subordinate layer shall be created (first) and associated (second).
+After all Connector, Profile and LogicalTerminationPoint objects, which are related to some ExpectedEquipment object, have been instantiated and associated, all Holder, Equipment and ActualEquipment objects of the subordinate layer shall be automatically created (first) and associated (second).

-After that, the first ExpectedEquipment objects of the subordinate layer shall be created (first) and associated (second).
+After that, the first ExpectedEquipment objects of the subordinate layer shall be created (first) and associated with the Equipment object (second).

 Externally initiated Instantiations